-Here are all the amazing and fun things you can do in the city for solo adventures!
+We found amazing and fun things you can do alone in Singapore for quality me-time!

 Love your freedom?
 Just want to be by your lonesome for a while?
 We get it: quality me-time is in the cards for you.
 There’s absolutely no reason why you can’t spend a day without company.
 It’s all about self-care for a happier you!
 And we’ve got heaps of amazing things to do alone in Singapore.
 Just pick your fave and make a date with yourself…

 We’re talking about hidden parks and gardens, as well as secret spots like caves and forts.
 Time for an adventure you won’t forget!
 If you need more tips to explore the city solo, take it from the authors behind Secret Singapore – they’ve trekked through all the coolest nooks and crannies of the island.

 2. Go thrift store hunting

 Ever heard of forest bathing?
 Well, it’s not quite how you’d picture it.
 We tried out this surreal experience for ourselves and gained a newfound appreciation for nature after immersing ourselves in greenery and awakening all our senses.

 The best thing about going solo?
 You answer to your own schedule.
 Go check out cool neighbourhoods and spend as much time as you want in any one place, we say.
 We’ve got ideas for Bukit Timah, Seletar, Punggol, Jalan Besar, Telok Ayer, Holland Village, Tiong Bahru and loads more.